seanhess/dont-fly-alaska-air/README.md

 Don't Fly Alaska Air
 ====================

 I was flying to SF for some meetings.
 I got to the airport 40 minutes early, only to find they had closed check-in 1 minute before.
-Instead of just giving me a ticket and letting me run for it, they made me wait in line for 20 minutes to rebook my flight.
+Instead of just giving me a ticket and letting me run for it, they made me wait in line for 20 minutes to change my flight.
 I still got to the gate before the plane left.

 As a responsible citizen of the internet, I did my civic duty and promptly complained on twitter.
-But that clearly wasn't enough to disloge the corrupt status-quo.
-The only honest choice was to write a revenge twitter account to pester them into changing their policy.
+But that clearly wasn't enough to reform the corrupt corporate status-quo.
+The only ethical choice was to write a revenge twitter account to pester them into changing their policy.

 Say hello to [@DontFlyAlaska](http://twitter.com/DontFlyAlaska)

 What is it?
 ------------

-@DontFlyAlaska is a good-natured revenge twitter account powered by a Haskell robot
+[@DontFlyAlaska](http://twitter.com/DontFlyAlaksa) is a good-natured revenge twitter account powered by a Haskell robot

 It listens to [Twitter's Streaming API](https://dev.twitter.com/streaming/reference/post/statuses/filter), and replies to @AlaskaAir or anyone starting a conversation with them, urging them to reconsider their decision for various silly reasons.
 Here are some examples: